MacOS ‘launchd’ examples (launchd plist example files)

 Apple/Mac launchd FAQ: Can you share some MacOS launchd examples (also written as launchd plist examples, or launchctl examples)?

-In an earlier tutorial (MacOS startup jobs with crontab, launchctl, and launchd) I demonstrated how to use the MacOS launchd facility instead of cron to run what would normally be a cron (crontab) job.
-As I started working with launchd and launchctl, I realized it would probably be helpful to see several different launchd examples, specifically launchd plist file examples.
+In an earlier tutorial (MacOS startup jobs with crontab, launchctl, and launchd) I demonstrated how to use the macOS launchd facility instead of the Unix cron command to run what would normally be a cron/crontab job.
+As I started working with launchd and launchctl, I realized it would probably be helpful to see several different launchd examples, specifically launchd plist file examples, so I share those here.

 A first Mac launchd/launchctl example (a launchd plist file)